The Management of Design

 This image is an artist's representation of the interior of a human cell.

-When you compare the expertise, preparation, design work, and ingenuity that went into the development of the impressive "Arecibo image" on the one hand, with the finished product of the complex cell as illustrated above . . . what is your opinion?
+When you compare the expertise, preparation, design work, and ingenuity that went into the development by scientists of the impressive "Arecibo image" (the "Coded Message" in the first column) on the one hand, with the finished product of the complex cell as discussed above . . . what is your opinion?

-Would you not say this is also evidence for intentional order and arrangement?
+Would you agree that this also qualifies as intentional order and arrangement?

-Of these three items, which would you say was the odd one out?
+Of the three items illustrated here, which would you say was the odd one out?

 How many of these items portrayed here clearly fits the category of "intentional precise order and arrangement"?